-However, if this is something you’d like to pursue, Dr. Sue Varma (@doctorsuevarma on social media), a couples and sex therapist and sex educator, says it’s important to lay out all your cards on the table from the get-go.
+However, if you’ve already had the “what are we” talk and this is something you’d like to pursue, Dr. Sue Varma (@doctorsuevarma on social media), a couples and sex therapist and sex educator, says it’s important to lay out all your cards on the table from the get-go.
 "If you are looking for a long-term, committed relationship, you may be willing to make the extra effort [of dating long-distance]."

 There are also some other questions to ask yourself as you go forward with a far-away romance.
 Ahead, some things to consider before taking that digital step.